Hunting for Dark Matter and New Physics with GECCO: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We explored and elucidated the scientific portfolio that would be enabled by the deployment of the proposed mid-scale NASA mission GECCO as it pertains to dark matter and new physics.
+We explored and elucidated the scientific portfolio that would be enabled by the deployment of the proposed mid-scale Explorer class NASA mission GECCO as it pertains to dark matter and new physics.
 GECCO is ideally suited to explore MeV dark matter candidates as long as they decay and/or pair-annihilate.
-The new instrument would unveil dark matter signals up to four orders of magnitude fainter than the current observational sensitivity, and would make it possible to detect a dark matter signal from multiple astrophysical targets, reducing the intrinsic background and systematic effects that could otherwise obscure a conclusive discovery.
+The new instrument would unveil dark matter signals up to four orders of magnitude fainter, for certain dark matter particle models, than the current observational sensitivity, and would make it possible to detect a dark matter signal from multiple astrophysical targets, reducing the intrinsic background and systematic effects that could otherwise obscure a conclusive discovery.

-GECCO would enable the exciting possible direct detection of Hawking evaporation from primordial black holes with masses in the $10^{16}-10^{18}$ grams range, if they constitute a sizable fraction of the cosmological dark matter.
+GECCO would enable the exciting possible direct detection of Hawking evaporation from primordial black holes with masses in the $10^{16}-5\times 10^{17}$ grams range, if they constitute a sizable fraction of the cosmological dark matter.
 Under favorable circumstances, GECCO might detect Hawking evaporation from more than one astrophysical target as well.

 Finally, we showed the potential of GECCO to elucidate the nature of the 511 keV line, by virtue of its unprecedented line sensitivity and point-source angular resolution.
 We found that GECCO should be able to observe a 511 keV line from a variety of extra-Galactic targets, such as nearby clusters and massive galaxies and, potentially, even from nearby dwarf galaxies; in addition, GECCO should be able to detect single sources of the 511 keV emission, as long as they are reasonably close.